Death Cab for Cutie

+Death Cab for Cutie have been called "one of the definitive indie bands of the 2000s and 2010s."

 History

 Early years (1997–2002)

 Death Cab for Cutie, the name deriving from the Vivian Stanshall/Neil Innes song "Death Cab For Cutie", began in 1997 as a solo project by Ben Gibbard when he was a guitarist for the band Pinwheel.
 He recorded under the name All-Time Quarterback.
 As Death Cab for Cutie, he released a cassette, You Can Play These Songs with Chords, during the same year.
 The release was surprisingly successful, and he decided to expand the project into a band, hiring Chris Walla (who worked on the cassette) on guitar, Nick Harmer on bass guitar, and Nathan Good on drums.
 Death Cab for Cutie was formed at Western Washington University in Bellingham, Washington.
 Lyrics from early songs include local references that were important to the band's development.
 Many of the early songs were recorded in the basement of a house on Ellis Street in which Gibbard lived with several roommates.

 The four released their debut album, Something About Airplanes, on August 18, 1998.
 In 1998, the band met their manager, Jordan Kurland.
 Kurland had heard the band praised, and after a failed attempt to see them perform at South by Southwest he met them while touring with a client.

 The band released We Have the Facts and We're Voting Yes in March 2000.
 Nathan Good left the band during the making of the album and was replaced briefly by Jayson Tolzdorf-Larson.
 Gibbard played drums on the majority of the album, with Good's playing on "The Employment Pages" and "Company Calls Epilogue" kept on the final release.
 Although Tolzdorf-Larson did not contribute to the album, he did appear on the song "Spring Break Broke" from the "Death Cab for Fiver" 7-inch record.
 He also joined the band on two tours, including their first full tour of the United States.
 Tolzdorf-Larson was later replaced by Michael Schorr, who would first appear on The Forbidden Love EP, released on October 24, 2000.

 In 2001, Death Cab for Cutie released their third album, The Photo Album.
 Limited editions of this album contained three bonus tracks, which were later released separately as The Stability EP.
 The album produced the band's first charting single, "A Movie Script Ending", which reached number 123 on the UK Singles Chart, and was the first of three songs by the band to be used on the television show The O.C.
 "I Was a Kaleidoscope" and "We Laugh Indoors" reached numbers 115 and 122 on the UK Singles Chart, respectively.